top of page

 Adhesive Bandage Healing/"Second Skin"

 At Third Eye Tattoos, our artists prefer to heal tattoos using an adhesive bandage known as a "second skin".
 Once your tattoo is finished, your artist will cleanse your skin and do a final wipe-down of the area.
-Then, they will apply a clear, adhesive bandage over-top of your tattoo.
-This bandage allows the skin to heal, while protecting your tattoo from dirt and germs, minimizing loss of ink or details, and reducing scabbing and scarring.
+Then, they will apply a clear, adhesive bandage over top of your tattoo.
+This bandage allows the skin to heal while protecting your tattoo from dirt and germs, minimizing loss of ink or details, and reducing scabbing and scarring.

 After the recommended amount of time has passed, we suggest taking the bandage off in a warm shower.
-Let the water run over the area, lift up a corner of the bandage at the top, and slowly peel it downwards, letting water run over the area as well.
+Let the water run over the area, lift a corner of the bandage at the top, and slowly peel it downwards, letting the water run over the area as well.
 Using a mild, scent-free soap, cleanse the area gently with warm (not hot) water.
 By this time, your tattoo should be mostly scab-free!

 After showering, apply a small amount of mild, scent-free lotion, such as Lubriderm, or a tattoo-specific ointment.
 Apply the same lotion in the morning and evening for a few days.
 The area may be sensitive for up to 4 weeks, depending on the size of your tattoo, but the wound caused by the tattoo process should be mostly healed at this point.